The discomfort and irritation of a urinary tract infection is very uncomfortable and painful for your dog.

 The most commonly occurring disease in dogs over the age of seven years is incontinence, as leakage can occur due to a weaker urinary sphincter muscle.
 Dogs with conditions like adrenal disease are also more predisposed to urinary tract infections.

-Symptoms and Signs of a UTI in Dogs
+Symptoms of Urinary Tract Infections in Dogs

 Figuring out if your dog has a urinary tract infection is a matter of observation.
 As is always the case with issues surrounding your pooch’s health, it’s important to check with holistic veterinarian to not only confirm the condition you suspect but to confirm the adequacy of treatment options for your dog.